expo/expo/docs/pages/versions/unversioned/react-native/layout-props.md

 ### `overflow`

 `overflow` controls how children are measured and displayed. `overflow: hidden` causes views to be clipped while `overflow: scroll` causes views to be measured independently of their parents main axis.
 It works like `overflow` in CSS (default: visible).
-See https://developer.mozilla.org/en/docs/Web/CSS/overflow for more details. `overflow: visible` only works on iOS.
-On Android, all views will clip their children.
+See https://developer.mozilla.org/en/docs/Web/CSS/overflow for more details.

 | Type                                | Required |
 | ----------------------------------- | -------- |